openpublishing/openpublishing.github.io/_posts/2015-04-24-how-it-works.md

 Its purpose is to make [web scraping][1] a thing of the past.

-We're all grown-ups here, so let's just call it like it is: your content is *everywhere*, whether you like it... or not.
+Let's just call it like it is: your content is *everywhere*, whether you like it or not.
 If you're savvy and want to reach as many people as possible, you'll want your content to be *easily* portable.
+If not... ever heard of pets.com?

-`OpenPub` is how you do that--- while maintaining your brand and journalistic control.
+`OpenPub` is how you do this--- while maintaining your brand _and_ your journalistic control.

 [1]: http://en.wikipedia.org/wiki/Web_scraping
 [2]: /intro/importers.html